Why do you need 3 working days to prepare repeat prescriptions?

 These are the days our GPs usually work:

 Dr Johri – Monday, Wednesday and Thursday

-Dr Luke – Monday, Wednesday morning and Friday
+Dr Luke – Tuesday, Wednesday morning, Thursday and Friday

 Dr Houghton – Monday, Wednesday and Friday

 They all go to our Barlestone branch on a rota basis so they may be at either site on these days.

 You are welcome to ask to speak to a particular GP if you wish, just mention this to reception and they’ll do their best to fulfil your request.

 How does the appointment system work?

 When you ring up for an appointment with the doctor, our receptionist will ask you for a brief description of your medical problem.
 They then add you on to one of the doctors’ lists with the details of the problem.
 The doctors will ring patients from this list throughout the day, although not usually over lunchtime.
 As a rule of thumb the doctors will ring in the order patients are added to the list, however they constantly scan new entries to the list and call patients whose symptoms look urgent sooner.
 This is the reason they ask the receptionists to ask for a brief description of your medical problem and why unfortunately we can’t give you any more than a very general idea of the time the doctor may call you.

 The doctor will discuss your symptoms over the phone and if they feel it necessary they’ll ask you to come in.
 This appointment will usually be with one of our two Emergency Care Practitioners.
 They work alongside the doctors seeing patients.
 They can diagnose, treat and stitch minor injuries, order tests and x-rays, refer you to hospital, do ECGs and print prescriptions which the doctor will check and sign for them.
 If necessary they’ll ask the duty doctor to pop in and see you too.